certtools/intelmq/docs/user/bots.rst

 Once set in the schema, the `classification.identifier`, `classification.taxonomy`, and `classification.type` fields will remain static for a specific report.

-Report fields will not be removed from a report.

 The schema revision history is maintained at https://github.com/The-Shadowserver-Foundation/report_schema/.

 **Sample configuration**